• Skip to primary navigation

 Instructions

-• Roll the peanut butter filling into ½ tablespoon sized balls.
-Place in freezer while you prepare the chocolate.
+• Roll the peanut butter filling into scant tablespoon sized balls.
+I used a scantly filled #60 cookie scoop.
+Arrange on a small baking sheet or plate and place in freezer while you prepare the chocolate.

-• Use a toothpick to pick up each peanut butter ball and coat it in chocolate.
+• Line a baking sheet with parchment paper.
+Use a toothpick to pick up each peanut butter ball and dunk it in the chocolate.
 To make the traditional buckeye design, leave a small opening of peanut butter on one side.
+Use the back of a spoon to gently wipe excess chocolate off of the bottom of each ball, then place on the baking sheet.

 Notes